sriramrokkam/k8s-training/admin/cluster_prep/README.md

 # Scripts to prepare The training cluster

-## install_ingress.sh
+## Ingress controller

 Both for the demos and the exercices, the cluster need an ingress controller.
-You have 2 choises for this:

-- Install Traefik ingress controller via helm chart
-- Install nginx ingress controller via Gardener addons
-  - This is the simpler option, however ingress-nginx has been deprecated in March 2026.
-So, in order to be future proof, we recommend installing Traefik via helm chart.
-If you choose this option, make sure to select the nginx ingress class in the respective exercises.
+You should use the default ingress controller provided by Gardener (nginx).
+However, since ingress-nginx is deprecated since March 2026, the class will eventially be adapted to use Traefik instead.

+Sinnce you're likely using a Gardener cluster for the training, should you have access to automation in order to manage Let's encrypt certificates and a DNS domain like `[endpoint].ingress.[cluster-name].[project-name].shoot.canary.k8s-hana.ondemand.com`.
+Those can be easily defined and managed via `annotations` to the ingress/service resource.
+See https://pages.github.tools.sap/kubernetes/gardener/docs/guides/networking/certificate-extension-default-domain/ for more details.

 ## install_harbor_registry.sh